Knotx/knotx/documentation/src/main/wiki/KnotxDeployment.md

   }
 }
 ```
-Finally, you can still do overwrites of that config as described above, through starter JSON as in the example, or through JVM properties:
+Finally, you can still do override of that config as described above, through starter JSON as in the example, or through JVM properties:

 Single value:
 ```